rs401/topdf/README.md

 ### Prerequisites

 Go(lang) to build a binary or Docker to build the docker image.
+If building the go binary, you will also need Pandoc installed with pdflatex.

 ### Installation